MatthewGerber/rlai/docs/case_studies/mujoco_swimming_worm.md

 ### Policy
 * `--policy rlai.policy_gradient.policies.continuous_action.ContinuousActionBetaDistributionPolicy`:  Use the beta
 distribution to model the action-density distribution within the policy.
-* `--policy-feature-extractor rlai.core.environments.openai_gym.SignedCodingFeatureExtractor`:  Feature extractor
+* `--policy-feature-extractor rlai.core.environments.gymnasium.SignedCodingFeatureExtractor`:  Feature extractor
 for the policy gradient optimizer.
 * `--alpha 0.00001`:  Learning rate for policy gradient updates.
 See the results for details.
 This was set to 0.0001 for ~50,000 training episodes, at which point a degenerate policy was produced.
 Restarting from a reasonable policy